Spirit-DAO/dca/README.md

 ### Functionality of the Main Functions

 1. **`createOrder` Function**
-   - **Arguments**: Takes the order values and the `paraswapArgs` structure as input.
+   - **Arguments**: Takes the order values and the `ExactInputParams` structure as input.
    - **Role**: Creates the user's order, executes the order for the first time, and sets up an automated task with Gelato for future executions.

 2. **`executeOrder` Function**
-   - **Arguments**: Takes the order ID, Gelato fees, and two `paraswapArgs` structures (one for the order swap and one for the equivalent of 0.1 FTM swap for Gelato fees).
+   - **Arguments**: Takes the order ID, Gelato fees, and two `ExactInputParams` structures (one for the order swap and one for the equivalent of 0.1 FTM swap for Gelato fees).
    - **Role**: Executes the order swap according to the ID (and pays Gelato fees).

 3. **`editOrder`, `stopOrder`, `restartOrder` Functions**